Fabian-Zimmer/Fabian-Zimmer.github.io/content/posts/announcement/index.md

     weight: 2
 ---

-Posts to come are about the science of learning, the philosophy of science, metaphysics, notes about awesome books...and more.
+The posts to come are about the science of learning, the philosophy of science, metaphysics, notes about awesome books...and more.
 Stay tuned.